Its-donkey/gopherpost/README.md

 - Enforces allow-listed access by host/IP before any banner is sent, adding a coarse ingress control layer for the unauthenticated listener.
 - Persists accepted messages to disk with per-recipient hashing so stored artefacts are private yet available for later inspection or reprocessing.
 - Performs outbound delivery via MX resolution, randomised equal-priority retries, opportunistic STARTTLS, and jittered exponential backoff managed by the in-memory queue.
+- Scales queue throughput with a configurable pool of concurrent delivery workers so busy deployments keep pace with inbound traffic.
 - Optionally signs outbound mail with DKIM when selector, key, and domain values are supplied through environment variables.
 - Provides built-in observability: a health server exposes readiness, `/metrics` instrumentation, and an optional live audit log stream; audit logging can be toggled at runtime and fanned out to subscribers.
 - Loads configuration entirely from environment variables (with `.env` support) covering ports, banner text, TLS/DKIM assets, and queue storage paths, simplifying containerised or systemd deployments.